StringerMus/keyboard-warrior/README.md

 I have removed the font weight codes as they were not having any effect on the css.
 ![css-validator-pass](media/css-validator-pass.png)

+### JS Hint
+There were 3 warnings - there were missing semi colons, which I have now added them in.

+There are no errors or warning;

+#### Metrics
+There are 7 functions in this file.

+Function with the largest signature take 1 arguments, while the median is 0.

+Largest function has 12 statements in it, while the median is 3.

+The most complex function has a cyclomatic complexity value of 2 while the median is 1.

 ## Deployment

 ## Credit